 Strategic planning and policy improvement is a top priority at USAID.

 Our day-to-day activities are informed and guided by these and other guidance frameworks:

 - USAID and Department of State Joint Strategic Plan FY 2022-2026: outlines the USAID and Department of State strategic goals and objectives.

 - Management Initiatives are published on Performance.gov and accessible to the public.

 All of our efforts are aimed at modernizing and strengthening USAID so that it can meet the most pressing development challenges and work more efficiently towards our ultimate goal—creating the conditions where our work is no longer needed.

 As the premier U.S. development agency, USAID must make strategic choices that are informed by evidence to support countries in leading their own development journeys.

 The Program Cycle

 The Program Cycle is USAID’s operational model for planning, delivering, assessing, and adapting development programming in a given region or country to achieve more effective and sustainable results in order to advance U.S. foreign policy, while supporting countries on their journey to self-reliance.

-The Bureau for Policy, Planning and Learning introduced the Program Cycle in 2011 as a framework to link together the fundamental components of the Agency’s programming:
+The Bureau for Planning, Learning, and Resource Management introduced the Program Cycle in 2011 as a framework to link together the fundamental components of the Agency’s programming:

 - Country/Regional Strategic Planning